Washington officials find first-ever "murder hornet" nest in the U.S.

 On Wednesday, a WSDA trapper collected two live Asian giant hornets that were caught in a new type of trap set by the agency in an area that has been reporting murder hornet sightings for months.
 The following day, officials found two more live hornets in another trap in the same area.

-Entomologists attached radio trackers to three hornets, one of which lead them to the discovery of the nest on Thursday afternoon.
+Entomologists attached radio trackers to three hornets, one of which lead them to the discovery of the nest — which has an estimated 100-200 hornets — on Thursday afternoon.
 They originally planned to eliminate the nest Friday, but pushed plans to Saturday due to inclement weather.

 When the team arrived at the site of the nest, dozens of the hornets were seen entering and exiting the tree.
 It is more common for Asian giant hornets to nest in the ground, but nests are occasionally found in dead trees.